wbpxre150/wordscapes_cheat/README.md

 `./gw xxxxxxx ...... <1>`

 In the above example the `x` represents the letters of the level you are cheating on, and the `.` represent the letters you have as clues if any.
 For 7 letter words enter seven `.` for a 5 letter word enter 5 etc. Simply replace a `.` with each letter you have and hit enter.
 The program will search the words file for any matches and print them out.
 It is an instant result even on a mobile phone running in Termux.
-The `<1>` means an exhaustive search, if no word is found add `1` to the command line to search a longer word list.

 ## Running on Termux on your phone.